ingonyama-zk/icicle/docs/docs/icicle/primitives/ntt.md

 Domain is constructed per device.
 When using multiple devices (e.g. GPUs), need to call it per device prior to calling ntt.
 :::

-To retrive a root of unity from the domain:
+To retrieve a root of unity from the domain:
 ```cpp
 template <typename S> S get_root_of_unity(uint64_t max_size);
 ```